thlee/SNPhylo/docs/install_on_linux.rst

     ......
 (Verbose Messages)

-    The tree file (snphylo.output.dnaml.tree) is successfully generated!
+    The tree file (snphylo.output.xx.tree) and the image (snphylo.output.xx.png) are successfully generated!
-    Now, you can see the tree by a viewer program such as FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
+    Now, you can see the tree by a program such as MEGA4 (http://www.megasoftware.net/mega4/mega.html), FigTree (http://tree.bio.ed.ac.uk/software/figtree/) and Newick utilities (http://cegg.unige.ch/newick_utils).
     Good Luck!

 On Ubuntu 12.04.2 LTS (64 bit)
 ------------------------------